franleplant/git-101/README.md

 ```

 Git will attempt to merge it automatically.
-This process may through **Merge Conflicts** that you'll need
+This process may throw **Merge Conflicts** that you'll need
 to resolve manually and then run:
 ```bash
 git add file1 file2 ...
 git commit -m "merge with master"
 ```

-The go to your Remote Repository web interface (Github, Bitbucket) and submit a Pull Request
+Then go to your Remote Repository web interface (Github, Bitbucket) and submit a Pull Request
 from your `feature_a` branch into `master` branch and tell your partners, they will accept the Pull Request
 and your code will be part of the `master` branch or main code base.